-- Discount Rates + 1%
+- Discount Rates +1%

 - Discount Rates -1%

 - Expenses increase by 25%

-- Business plan extended by 2 years
+- Business Plan extended by 2 years

-- Longevity stress.
+- Longevity Stress

-Under the most adverse of these scenarios, the Company's solvency coverage is 158% (expenses increase by 25%).
+Under the most adverse of these scenarios, the Company's solvency coverage is 227% (expenses increase by 25%).
+This is the MCR ratio, which is more penal than the SCR ratio, as the MCR is larger than the SCR in the base case and all sensitivities.